qizhit/fabflix/README.md

 The demo shows the application running on an AWS instance and covers all the required functionalities, including navigating between pages and displaying movie and star details.

 ## Team Contributions
+We set up the environment (tasks 1-5) and discussed and wrote the movie list page (MovieListServlet, index.html, index.js) together.
-- Xuan Gu:
+- Xuan Gu: worked on the single movie feature, the readme.md file, and create the moviedb database.
-- Qizhi Tian:
+- Qizhi Tian: worked on the single star feature, style.css, and the AWS instance.